Tax residence: when a simple TRC is not enough

 Step 1: Classification of residence under French domestic law

-The Court begins by strictly applying Articles 4A and 4B of the French General Tax Code.
-In accordance with these provisions, a person is tax resident in France if they meet only one of the following criteria:
+The Court begins by strictly applying Articles 4A and 4B of the General Tax Code.
+In accordance with these provisions, an individual is deemed to have their tax residence in France as soon as they meet any one of the following criteria:

-• Having their home or principal place of residence in France
+• Having their home or primary place of residence in France

-At this stage, the judge does not yet rule on the tax treaty: French tax residence is only characterized under domestic law.
-In this case, the Court held that the taxpayers had their home in France, based on consistent and concordant physical evidence.
+At this stage, the court does not yet rule on the tax treaty: French tax residence is only established under domestic law.
+In this case, the Court held that the taxpayers had their home in France, relying on continuous and consistent physical evidence.

 Step 2: Classification of residence under the tax treaty

-Only once this French residence has been established does the Court examine the provisions of the tax treaty between France and the United Arab Emirates.
-The production of UAE tax residence certificates and the existence of certain physical ties to Dubai led the Court to accept that the taxpayers could also be regarded as residents of the United Arab Emirates within the meaning of the treaty.
+Only after this French residence is established does the Court examine the provisions of the tax treaty between France and the United Arab Emirates.
+The production of Emirati certificates of residence and the existence of certain physical connections to Dubai lead the Court to accept that the taxpayers could also be regarded as residents of the United Arab Emirates within the meaning of the treaty.

-Please note: a foreign tax residence certificate does not constitute a totem of tax immunity, nor is it an automatic instrument for neutralizing French taxation.
+Please note: a foreign certificate of residence is neither a totem of tax immunity, nor an automatic instrument for neutralizing French taxation.

-The TRC is only one indication among others and cannot, on its own, prevent the application of French domestic law.
+The TRC is only one indicator among others and cannot, on its own, prevent the application of French domestic law.

 Step 3: Resolution of the residence conflict

-In accordance with the treaty provisions, the Court proceeds to identify the State with which the personal and economic ties are closest ➜ THE CENTER OF VITAL INTERESTS.
-The Court determines the center of vital interests by carrying out a global and concrete assessment of the taxpayers' situation.
-It does not rely on declarations of residence or on the administrative documents produced alone, but seeks the place with which personal and economic ties appear, as a whole, to be the closest.
+In accordance with the treaty provisions, the Court proceeds to identify the State in which personal and economic relations are closest ➜ THE CENTER OF VITAL INTERESTS.
+The Court determines the center of vital interests by conducting a comprehensive and concrete assessment of the taxpayers' situation.
+It does not base its decision on declarations of residence or solely on the administrative documents produced, but rather seeks the place with which personal and economic relations appear, as a whole, to be the closest.

-On the personal level, it notes that the family home remained in France, characterized by the long-term occupancy of a Parisian dwelling and by the location in France of major life events, in particular the marriage of the spouses after the alleged tax departure date.
+From a personal perspective, it notes that the family home remained in France, characterized by the long-term occupancy of a Parisian apartment and by the location of significant life events in France, particularly the marriage of the spouses after the alleged tax departure date.

-On the economic level, the Court attaches decisive importance to the location of the income-generating activity, the exercise of effective management, and the source of substantial financial flows, all established in France.
-It thus noted that the company generating the income was French, that strategic decisions and management were exercised there, and that the disputed income, which was of a significant amount, had its source exclusively in French territory.
-After weighing these factors against the connections claimed with the United Arab Emirates, which were deemed to be occasional and insufficiently structured, the Court deduced that the center of vital interests remained in France, notwithstanding the existence of foreign residence certificates and administrative links abroad.
+From an economic perspective, the Court attaches decisive importance to the location of the income-generating activity, the exercise of effective management, and the source of substantial financial flows, all established in France.
+It notes that the company generating the income was French, that strategic decisions and management were carried out there, and that the disputed income, which was of a significant amount, arose exclusively on French territory.
+After weighing these factors against the connections claimed in the United Arab Emirates, which were deemed to be occasional and insufficiently structured, the Court concludes that the center of vital interests remained in France, notwithstanding the existence of foreign residence certificates and administrative ties abroad.

-The stakes of the designation as "master of the business"
+The stakes of qualifying as 'master of the business'

-Beyond the question of tax residence, the ruling is also of major interest regarding distributed income, through the qualification of the taxpayer as the "master of the business".
-Indeed , it is up to the tax administration to establish not only the existence and the amount of the distributions, but also the fact that the taxpayer actually apprehended them.
-When the taxpayer is regarded as solely possessing the most extensive powers within the company, allowing them to use its assets as their own, they are presumed to have personally received the distributed income.
-The qualification of master of the business thus carries a presumption of apprehension of the distributions, exempting the administration from providing proof of actual receipt and reversing the burden of proof onto the taxpayer.
+Beyond the issue of tax residence, the ruling is also of major interest regarding distributed income, through the qualification of the taxpayer as the "master of the business" (maître de l'affaire).
+Indeed, it is up to the tax administration to establish not only the existence and amount of the distributions, but also the fact that the taxpayer actually apprehended them.
+When the taxpayer is regarded as solely possessing the most extensive powers within the company, allowing him to use them as his own property, he is presumed to have personally received the distributed income.
+The qualification as master of the business thus carries a presumption of apprehension of the distributions, exempting the administration from having to report proof of actual receipt and shifting the burden of proof to the taxpayer.

-It is precisely to escape this presumption that the taxpayers argued that control of the company was not exercised exclusively by Mr., pointing to the existence of an indirect co-shareholder at 50%, via the holding company RZ Finance Emirates Limited, who would have had access to the bank accounts and, therefore, an effective capacity to dispose of the corporate funds.
+It is precisely to escape this presumption that the taxpayers argued that company control was not exercised exclusively by Mr., pointing to the existence of an indirect co-partner at 50%, via the holding company RZ Finance Emirates Limited, who would have had access to the bank accounts and, consequently, an effective ability to handle company funds.

-The Court dismisses this argument following a strictly factual analysis.
-It notes that Mr. solely used the company's payment methods, that the manager did not have the wire transfer codes and that there was no evidence to establish that the co-shareholder would have had banking signing authority, effective access to the accounts, or an actual operational role.
+The Court dismisses this argument after a strictly factual analysis.
+It notes that Mr. was the sole user of the company's payment methods, that the manager did not possess wire transfer codes, and that there was no evidence to establish that the co-partner possessed bank signing authority, effective access to the accounts, or a genuine operational role.

 The Court deduces from this that Mr. was to be qualified as the sole master of the business for the years 2016 and 2017, leading to the application of the presumption of apprehension of the distributed income and justifying their direct taxation in his hands, without the administration having to demonstrate the actual receipt of the disputed sums.